-More than 60 students from local high schools in the region visited the University of Maine at Presque Isle recently for a day filled with learning about everything from drawing and clay to photography and sculpture.
-The event, Visual Arts Day, was organized by UMPI's Art Education program for Aroostook Regional Gifted and Talented [ARGT] and this was the first time the art program was opened to high schoolers.
+Middle school students from Van Buren to Houlton visited the University of Maine at Presque Isle recently for a day filled with learning about everything from drawing and clay to printmaking and sculpture.
+The event, Visual Arts Day, was organized by UMPI’s Art Education program for Aroostook Regional Gifted and Talented [ARGT].

-Students spent the day Nov.
-16 on campus taking part in hands-on art workshops in the Pullen Hall Art Room and the Ceramics Lab.
-Students also had the opportunity to further experience the campus environment, enjoying lunch in the University's dining hall.
+Students spent the day Dec.
+9 on campus taking part in hands-on art workshops in the Pullen Hall Art Room and the ceramics lab, located in Wieden Hall.
+Students additionally had the opportunity to further experience the campus environment, enjoying lunch in the University’s dining hall.

 According to event organizer Leo-Paul Cyr, Associate Professor of Art Education, the day included a drawing workshop by UMPI Assistant Professor of Art Heather Sincavage, a clay workshop by UMPI Assistant Professor of Art Hyrum Benson, a sculpture workshop with UMPI Art student Leah McEachern, and a printmaking workshop with UMPI Art student Corey Levesque.